Equine Dental Floats

 Have you noticed a foul odor coming from your horse’s mouth or nose?
 Have they been losing weight, dropping food, or quidding hay (formation of hay “cigars”)?
 If so, it may be time to schedule a Dental exam today!
 Our team has vast experience in caring for our patients' dental needs, so you can be confident that at Southern Crescent Equine Services, your equine friend is in good hands when it’s time for teeth floating.

-To learn more or schedule a consultation, call us at (770) 252-6860.
+To learn more or schedule a consultation, please call us at (770) 252-6860 or text us at (229) 536-5174.

 What is Dental Floating?